 Take Time for Things That You Love

-I could tell you to read books, to learn a new language, to engage in a new physical activity, to start journaling, but I’d rather encourage you to take power and try something you want to try out.
+We could tell you to read books, to learn a new language, to engage in a new physical activity, to start journaling, but I’d rather encourage you to take power and try something you want to try out.
 The key lies in the balance between consistency and the excitement of trying out new things and switching your mental state.
 If you’re used to being in your head and meditating a lot, try going out and indulge in a new activity!
 If you are always on the run and doing physical activity, try slowing down a bit and staying in for a night.

-Do something beneficial for you, wether it is immediate satisfaction or an investment for the future.
+Do something beneficial for you.
+Wether it is immediate satisfaction or an investment for the future.
 As big as learning a new language and as simple as pouring a glass of your favorite wine and watching a childhood movie or listening to 90’s music.

 Create a routine